HCOVG logo

 • Plots can be linked to MapInfo mapper windows and data selected in one will be selected in the other.

 • The limit on the number of data is system memory and resources.
-Registered users can display up to 99 simultaneous plots (but more than 20 becomes unwieldy).
-Unregistered users are restricted to 3 simultaneously open plots.
+Users can display up to 99 simultaneous plots (but more than 20 becomes unwieldy).

 • Download the compiled Help file for specific details.
 As part of Microsoft's security measures you now have to Unblock the .chm file in order view it.
 This site explains the procedure...